QRY91/uroboro/landing-page/README.md

 ## 🤝 Contributing

-This landing page showcases the unified uroboro tool and Trinity integration success.
+This landing page showcases uroboro's timeline visualization and development capture capabilities.
 To contribute:

 1. Fork the main repository
 2. Make changes in the `landing-page/` directory
 3. Test locally with `npm run dev` or `python3 -m http.server 8000`
-4. Ensure Trinity messaging is consistent with main README
+4. Ensure messaging focuses on timeline visualization as the killer feature
 5. Submit a pull request

 ## 📄 License